-Name Туре Description url string For internal use only. vendor-name string The vendor name. product-id string The product model identifier. product-brand string The product brand name. scsi-vendor-id string The vendor name returned by the SCSI INQUIRY command. scsi-product-id string The product identifier returned by the SCSI INQUIRY command. enclosure-count uint32 The number of enclosures in the system. health (health-numeric) string (uint32) • OK (0) • Degraded (1) • Fault (2) • Unknown (3) • N/A (4) health-reason string If Health is not OK, a message describes the reason for the health state. other-MC-status (other-MC-status- numeric) string (uint32) The operational status of the Management Controller in the partner controller.
-This is not factored into system health. • Unknown (1496): The operational status of the partner Management Controller cannot be determined. • Not Communicating (1524): The partner Management Controller is not ready to Not Operational (3231): The local Management Controller has established communication with the partner Management Controller, but the partner is not responding because it's not currently in active-active or failed-over state.
-Operational (4749): The partner Management Controller is responding normally. pfuStatus string Shows whether partner firmware update is running on the system, or is idle. (pfuStatus-numeric) (uint32) • Idle (0) • Running (1) security-system- management (security-system- management-numeric) string (uint32) FDE (2, 3, 4, 6): The system is secured using Full Disk Encryption.
-Not in use (1): FDE is supported but not enabled.
-N/A (0): FDE is not supported. supported-locales string Not supported. current-node-wwn string Storage system node World Wide Name (WWNN). fde-security-status (fde-security-status- numeric) string (uint32) Unsecured (1): The system has not been secured with a passphrase.
-Secured (2): The system has been secured with a passphrase using FDE.
-Secured, Lock Ready (3): The system has been secured and lock keys have been cleared.
-The system will become locked after the next power cycle.
-Secured, Locked (4): The system is secured and the disks are locked to data access, preventing their use.
-Secured, FIPS (6): The system has been secured with a passphrase using FIPS. platform-type (platform-type- numeric) string (uint32) Platform type.
-The numeric property shows a corresponding numeric value. platform-brand (platform-brand- numeric) string (uint32) Active platform brand of the Management Controller firmware.
-The numeric property shows a corresponding numeric value.
+Name Туре Description system-name string The name of the storage system. system-contact string The name of the person who administers the system. system-location string The location of the system. system-information string A brief description of what the system is used for or how it is configured. midplane-serial- number string The serial number of the controller enclosure midplane. url string For internal use only. vendor-name string The vendor name. product-id string The product model identifier. product-brand string The product brand name. scsi-vendor-id string The vendor name returned by the SCSI INQUIRY command. scsi-product-id string The product identifier returned by the SCSI INQUIRY command. enclosure-count uint32 The number of enclosures in the system. health (health-numeric) string (uint32) OK (0) Degraded (1) Fault (2) Unknown (3) N/A (4) health-reason string If Health is not OK, a message describes the reason for the health state. other-MC-status (other-MC-status- numeric) string (uint32) string The operational status of the Management Controller in the partner controller.
+This is not factored into system health.
+Unknown (1496): The operational status of the partner Management Controller cannot be determined.
+Not Communicating (1524): The partner Management Controller is not ready to communicate.
+Not Operational (3231): The local Management Controller has established communication with the partner Management Controller, but the partner is not responding because it's not currently in active-active or failed-over state.
+Operational (4749): The partner Management Controller is responding normally. pfuStatus string Shows whether partner firmware update is running on the system, or is idle. (prustatus-numeric) (uiiii32) • Idle (0) • Running (1) security-system- string • FDE (2, 3, 4, 6): The system is secured using Full Disk Encryption. (security-system- management-numeric) (uint32) Not in use (1): FDE is supported but not enabled.
+N/A (0): FDE is not supported. supported-locales string Supported display languages. current-node-wwn string Storage system node World Wide Name (WWNN).

-Table 93 system properties (continued)
+Table 128 system properties (continued)